Connect

 WebSocket is a command-and-event surface.
 Client commands useop values such as subscribe, unsubscribe, replay, replay.pause, replay.resume, replay.seek, replay.stop, and ping.
 Server replay events use event names such as replay_started, replay_snapshot, historical_data, replay_completed, and gap_detected.

-Use WebSocket Message Schema before building typed handlers.
+Use WebSocket message schema before building typed handlers.
 Do not infer event names from the replay-control command names; replay.pause is a client command, while replay_paused is a server event.

 Message Discipline